AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/05-advanced_trait_topics.rst

     impl Debug for Vec<i32> {}

 .. code:: error
-  :font-size: tiny
+  :font-size: small

   error[E0117]: only traits defined in the current crate can be implemented for types defined outside of the crate

 -------------
 Supertraits